At a certain time of life, you may find yourself with wobbly upper arm skin along your triceps.

 How long is the RECOVERY period after Brachioplasty (Arm Skin Surgery)?

-- Recovery varies from person to person and how your surgery is performed (bilateral vs one arm only, liposuction or skin excision only)
+- Recovery varies from person to person and type of surgery

 - You will, however, need a few weeks away from work and other activities involving arm use